Times atlases have been published for over a hundred years and are regarded as the world’s most prestigious and authoritative.

 Bartholomew continued to prosper by introducing new production techniques and pushing cartographic design to new levels of excellence.
 The company was bought by Reader’s Digest in 1980, ending the direct involvement of the Bartholomew family.
 In 1985 it was bought by News International, then in 1989 it became part of HarperCollins Publishers along with Collins Publishers (UK) and Harper & Row (US).
 Publication of Times atlases and maps continued with the landmark The Times World Political Map and World Physical Map (1989).

 The nineties saw a huge change within the cartographic profession with the start of digital technology to produce atlases.
 The Times Concise Atlas of the World, 7th Edition (1995) was the first fully digital publication produced by Collins Bartholomew.
-The Times Comprehensive Atlas of the World, 10th Millennium Edition (1999) saw even more work in making the mapping digital for the flagship product which is now into its twelfth edition.
+The Times Comprehensive Atlas of the World, 13th Edition (2011) saw even more work in making the mapping digital for the flagship product which is now into its thirtheen edition.

 Today, the award winning Collins Bartholomew employs more than 50 cartographers dedicated to upholding the quality, authority and prestige of Times Atlases and Maps.